 - You can do a morning Safari between 6-9 AM or an afternoon Safari between 3-6 PM.
 I always suggest a morning safari if it fits into your schedule.

-- Best time to visit this sanctuary would be Oct-March.
+- The best time to visit this sanctuary would be Oct-March.

 - There is a souvenir shop right outside the Chilla Reserve gate where you can buy a lot of interesting souvenirs on a wildlife theme.